 You are then free to return as many times as you please for refills or different drinks.
 The only limit seems to be the time it takes for the wheel to rotate.
-We always get 3, normally 4, drinks in even in a busy pod.
-When quieter we normally on drink the same as there is less urgency and we drink more sensibly.
+We always get 3, normally 4, drinks even in a busy pod.
+When quieter we normally only drink the same as there is less urgency and we drink more sensibly.

 We find your position in the POD quite irrelevant as people move about and don’t hog.
 There is time for everyone to get a fantastic lookout and an Instagram selfie (we always recommend in these situations offering to take someone’s photos as they invariably offer to return the Favour).
 You get a great view of most hotels, with the Bellagio.
 Mirage and Caeasers palace right in front of the wheel and you get great views of the Bellagio fountains if they are going off, you are up there for half an hour so they normally do at night!

 While half an hour is plenty of time to get your fill of the view and hit up the bar.
 It does fly by really by and before you know it you will be back at the unloading station and heading out back onto the Linq Promenade, just a bit tipsier than you were 30 mins ago!

 Is the Highroller Scary?